 2.2 Obtain financial data of an applicant.

-Range financial data may include but is not limited to – statement of financial position, profit and loss statement, cash flow statement.
+Range financial data may include but is not limited to – statement of financial position, profit and loss statement, cash flow statement, company annual reports (publicly listed), evaluation of assets and liabilities;

+trade credit may include but is not limited to – credit bureau reports.

 2.3 Obtain business information about an applicant.

-Range business information may include but is not limited to – business plan, trade references, shareholding, directorships.
+Range business information may include but is not limited to – business plan, trade references or registered finance statement on the Personal Properties Security Register search, shareholding, directorships.

 2.4 Obtain credit checks and reports on an applicant in accordance with legislative requirements.